mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 Software reverse engineering serves many purposes in the digital landscape of today.
 In the domain of cybersecurity, it enables many types of vulnerability detection, where security researchers and bug hunters identify exploitable pieces of code.
 It can also be used to identify and analyze malware, protecting critical systems from infected executables and preventing cyberattacks [@Ding2019; @Subedi2018; @Votipka2020; @Qasem2022].
 Beyond cybersecurity, reverse engineering enables software interoperability by allowing engineers to understand how systems interact when documentation is unavailable.
 It can play a vital role in software maintenance, especially for legacy systems where original documentation or development expertise has been lost.
 Software reverse engineering also serves important legal and compliance functions, helping organizations verify adherence to security standards and licensing requirements.
 It can also support digital forensics through code similarity detection and ownership attribution [@Votipka2020; @Muller2009; @Qasem2022; @Shoshitaishvili2016; @Fauzi2017; @Luo2014; @Popov2007].

 While software reverse engineering encompasses a broad range of activities beyond the scope of this thesis, understanding the complete process provides context for our research contribution.
-Although we focus specifically on binary reverse engineering at the lowest level, presenting the entire reverse engineering workflow helps position our work within the larger field.
-The reverse engineering landscape can be viewed through two perspectives: first, the cognitive strategies and approaches reverse engineers employ when analyzing programs, and second, the practical tools and transformations they use to facilitate this analysis.
+Although we focus specifically on binary reverse engineering at the lowest level, presenting more of the reverse engineering workflow helps position our work within the larger field.
+The reverse engineering landscape can be viewed through two perspectives: the cognitive strategies and approaches reverse engineers employ when analyzing programs, and the practical tools and transformations they use to facilitate this analysis.
 In the following sections, we explore both the methodical process reverse engineers follow and some of the tools that enable their work at different levels of code abstraction.

 ### Typical RE process

 The thought process of a reverse engineer is often iterative and exploratory, as they try to understand the program's behavior and functionality [@Muller2009; @Qasem2022].
 Votipka et al. conducted a survey of reverse engineers and found that the most common high level steps in the reverse engineering process can be grouped into 3 phases [@Votipka2020]:

 1. **Overview** \
    The reverse engineer try to establish a high-level understanding of the program.
 Some reverse engineers report that programs subject for analysis comes with some information, which help point the analysis in the right direction.
-A common strategy is to list strings used by the programs, which often also points to external API calls.
+A common strategy is to list strings used by the programs, often available in clear text in the data section of an executable.
+These strings often give hints about the domain and environment and might also point to external API calls.
 They also look at loaded resources, libraries and try to identify important functions and code segments.
 2. **Subcomponent Scanning** \
    In this phase, the reverse engineer scans through prioritized functions and code sections identified in the Overview step.
 In this scan the reverse engineer looks for so-called beacons; important nuggets of information like API-calls, strings, left over symbol-names from compilation, control-flow structures et cetera.
 If a function outline is found, the reverse engineer will try to identify the input and output of the function, and how it interacts with other subroutines.
 Some common algorithms, loops and datastructures can be recognized from experience, and marked for future analysis.
 3. **Focused Experimentation** \